-Is pushing your speed it worth it?
+Is pushing your speed worth it?

-Is pushing your speed it worth it?
+Is pushing your speed worth it?

 Speed contributes to around one in four fatal collisions on our road, and kills and injures 58 young people every week.
 But despite this, only 32% of young men consider it very risky, with THINK! research showing that this audience particularly underestimate the risks of driving just a little too fast for the conditions.